 Strawberry Simple Syrup

 - Add all of the ingredients to a medium saucepan and bring to a boil over medium heat.
-Let the strawberries simmer until the sugar has dissolved and the strawberries are tender approximately 20 minutes.
+Let the strawberries simmer until the sugar dissolves and the strawberries are tender, about 20 minutes.

 - Remove the saucepan from the heat and allow it to cool completely.

-- Once cool strain the through a fine-mesh strainer making sure to squeeze any excess juice from the strawberries.
+- Once cool, strain through a fine-mesh strainer, pressing to squeeze any excess juice from the strawberries.
 Transfer the simple syrup into a bottle or jar, using a funnel if needed.

 Strawberry Margarita on the Rocks